SiPBA/SAM/README.md

 Usage
 -------
-1. Download the package to a local folder.
+1. Download and extract the package to a local folder.

-2. Open Matlab and navigate to the folder.
+2. Open Matlab and navigate to the folder containig SAM.

 3. Run SAM GUI by entering 'sam' in the Matlab Command Window.